-Our Certified Feline Master Groomer (first one in Florida) uses the most updated tools to groom without using any sedative drugs.
-In our stress-free environment, cats are naturally calmer than in any other productive shop.
-Being in a quieter salon, we find that cats are able to relax which allows us to pamper their needs.
+Our Certified Feline Master Groomer and team uses the most updated tools to groom without using any sedative drugs.
 With the correct tools, training and patience, Paw-radise is your cat's life saver!!!
-We now have a private kitty room ( No dogs Allowed)

 Our devotion to bringing your cat into a calm mental state will result in them actually enjoying being groomed and pampered.
 Of course, this can only be achieved through regular grooming.
 Regular grooming is highly recommended in order to keep your cat healthy, stylist and to maintain less shedding.
 We recommend cats be bathed every 4-6 weeks.